Monitoring and Reporting Policy Number and Last Update

 Grantee Site Visits

-Grantee staff will visit each delegate agency and partner during the first month of its operation, and as needed thereafter.
-Before grantee staff begins monitoring activities, they discuss with the delegate director the monitoring issues that he/she has already found, and strategies already applied to resolve them.
-The grantee staff person then conducts his/her own review.
-He/She meets again with the delegate director and/or coordinator to compare findings, discuss potential consequences to the program, and to develop an action plan to correct problems directly.
+Grantee staff will visit each delegate agency and partner during the first six weeks of its operation, and as needed thereafter.
+Before grantee staff begins monitoring activities, they discuss with the delegate director or coordinator the monitoring issues that he or she has already found, and strategies already applied to resolve them.
+The grantee staff person then conducts his or her own review.
+He or she meets again with the delegate director and/or coordinator to compare findings, discuss potential consequences to the program, and to develop an action plan to correct problems directly and/or sends a report of findings within 5 days.
+Monthly summaries of monitoring findings are sent to Boards, Policy Committees and center directors.
 (01.05.37-01.05.55)

 - Teachers, Education Coordinators, Disabilities Coordinators, Health Coordinators, Cooks, Bus Drivers, and Family Services Coordinators review all files and/or documents weekly, following the weekly or bi-weekly Monitoring Checklists.